Buyer FAQ

 Q: What Items do you accept at Grand Forks Auction House?

 We work closely with our clients to review items and determine which pieces are suited for each auction.
-We typically group items into one of our auction categories.
-We can work with you to determine if it makes sense to hold your items for our next round of specialty auctions, or add them to the more regular multi-consignor auctions.
+We typically group items into one of our auction categories below.
+We work with you to determine if it makes sense to hold your items for our next round of specialty auctions, or add them to the more regular multi-consignor auctions or individual estate sales.

-Multi consignor - Everyday items common and rare (best suited for consigning a small number of items)
+Multi Consignor - Everyday household items common and rare (best suited for consigning a small number of items)

 Equipment and Tools - May include cars, trucks, as well as commercial and household tools.

-Firearms & Outdoor - Typically an annual or semi-annual; include firearms, ammunition, and other outdoor gear.
+Firearms & Outdoor - Typically an annual or semi-annual auction; includes firearms, ammunition, and other outdoor gear.

 Q: What is your selling cost?